Désolé, la version française de cette page ne peut être offerte pour le moment.

 There have been escape events in Canada with GM canola, flax, wheat and pigs.

 - Some escape events occurred with GMOs approved by our government (canola and flax), and others with experimental unapproved GM plants and animals (wheat and pigs).

 - Some were isolated incidents (wheat and pigs), while others are widespread or ongoing contamination cases (canola and flax).

-Update – June 7, 2019.
-The US Department of Agriculture is investigating the discovery of genetically engineered glyphosate-tolerant wheat plants growing in an unplanted agricultural field in Washington State.
+GM Plant Escape Incident (Wheat) – June 7, 2019: The US Department of Agriculture is investigating the discovery of genetically engineered glyphosate-tolerant wheat plants growing in an unplanted agricultural field in Washington State.
 This is the fourth such discovering in the US since 2013.

 The report shows that once released into our environment, genetically modified organisms (GMOs) can be difficult or impossible to control or recall.
 It also discusses how human error, biology, pollinator and wind movement, extreme weather events, and other factors make GM contamination predictable.
 The diverse incidents of GM escape and contamination in Canada show that the risks cannot be managed by current government regulation nor through industry-developed best practices.

 The Canadian Biotechnology Action Network (CBAN) and the Organic Agriculture Protection Fund (OAPF) or SaskOrganics are calling on the federal government to take three actions to help prevent future GM contamination:

 - Assess the potential economic impacts of new GMOs before they are released

 The report is published by the Canadian Biotechnology Action Network (CBAN) and the Organic Agriculture Protection Fund (OAPF) of SaskOrganics.

 Contamination of non-GM crops with genetically modified traits can take place in a number of ways, and at a number of links in the food chain.
 It can be the result of natural processes, or human activity.